There was a moment in Season 2, Episode 2 of “The Bold Type” that made me pause the (illegally UK streaming) playback and genuinely think.

 But I also openly laugh at the implausibility of some of it.
 At its worst, "The Bold Type" is like a mind-meld between the cringiest moments of "The Newsroom" and Carrie’s so-called ‘in-demand column’ on "Sex and the City."
 My managing editor routinely put me through the ringer to interrogate whether a story was good enough.
 Scarlet’s EIC apparently spends her days roaming the halls of her magazine in hopes that she’ll run into one of her entry-level writers and be given the opportunity to dispense sage career advice.

 A good day as editor for me meant dragging my ass into the office in a baggy black dress and Docs.
 Our main protagonists in this show are inexplicably always up at 6 a.m. dressed in 5-inch stilettos and sheer tops with their bras showing.
-Fashion-forward, yes, but conducive to red pencilling the book until midnight?
+Fashion-forward, yes, but conducive to red penciling the book until midnight?
 No. There are some moments in "The Bold Type" that are so unrealistic about the actual job of putting together a magazine that they may as well be set in Hogwarts instead of NYC.

 Equally, there are moments that make me want to burst into tears over the accuracy.
 When Jane fears she is being outpaced by her friends and is a failure as a writer and a journalist?
 It me.

 The Bold Type was created and written by Sarah Watson (who was previously a writer on "Parenthood").
 Like ASP’s "The Marvelous Mrs Maisel," it’s a purposefully unserious show created by and for women.
 Sure, it covers quote unquote ‘important’ topics, like self-identification, workplace sexual harassment, and intersectional feminism – but this is a frivolous show, and was created as such.
-It’s like a Starbucks Unicorn Frappuccino that injects you with a quick hit of female-centred activism mid-sip.
+It’s like a Starbucks Unicorn Frappuccino that injects you with a quick hit of female-centered activism mid-sip.
 That’s what makes "The Bold Type" so important.

 I’ve already mentioned "The Newsroom," which is just one example of the countless chances Aaron Sorkin is given to create fever dream bullshit that comes out of his most basic brainstorms.